ripienaar/free-for-dev/README.md

    * https://pusher.com.
 Hosted Web Sockets broker.
 Free for up to 20 simultaneous connections and 100k messages a day.

+## Analytics, Events and  Statistics
+ * https://www.segment.com.
+Hub to translate and route events to other third party services.
+100k events a month free.
+ * https://www.librato.com/.
+Event/Data collection service with analysis and graphs.
+Limited plan for free.

 ## Other Packs
  * https://education.github.com/pack - As long as you're a student at an recognized university